Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 Sure, I had to get on my knees at points, but I kept getting back up for even a few more seconds.
 It showed me that there’s plenty of space between what we think we can do and what we can actually do.
 One second at a time.

 You’ve done extraordinary things in the past.
-We can find motivation everywhere, from others, from our own past.
+We can find inspiration everywhere, from others, from our own past.
 Constraints like lack of time also force us to be better with our time and energy.

 So endure it.
 It’s hard.
 I know.
 But do it.
 Again.
 One second at a time.
 You did not come this far just to come this far.